Frequently asked questions

 12. May I smoke at the ranch?

 A new Colorado law restricts smoking in public places and all of our cabins are non-smoking.
 So we ask that you step outside before you light up.
+Also, in order to maintain a family atmosphere across the cattle guard, we do not permit the smoking or consumption of marijuana on our property.

 13. What about mail delivery?